lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

 # Plugin Debugging

-The most common problem a plugin author has is that they send their robot a message, but nothing happens or the robot just says `Sorry, that didn't match any commands I know, ...`.
+The most common problem for plugin authors is the robot does nothing after sending it a message, or the robot just says `Sorry, that didn't match any commands I know, ...`.

 This can be due to a number of issues:
-* The plugin didn't load because of configuration problems
+* The plugin didn't load because of various configuration problems
 * The robot isn't in the channel, and doesn't hear the message
 * The plugin isn't visible because of channel, user, or other restrictions
 * The user message doesn't match a regex for the plugin
 * The plugin runs, but does nothing

+## Debug Plugin Command
 **Gopherbot** has a builtin command for plugin debugging that can help quickly pinpoint most of these problems.
 Turning on plugin debugging will initiate a reload, then send debugging information about a plugin in direct messages.
+If `verbose` is enabled, you will get debugging information for every message you send, or every command sent to the robot by another user.
-If `verbose` is enabled, You can see plugin debugging in action here with the terminal connector:
+You can see plugin debugging in action here with the terminal connector:
 ```
 [gopherbot]$ ./gopherbot
 2018/04/15 19:45:04 Initialized logging ...